 What makes a component truly great?
 One would hope that a very high level of circuit design plays a big part in the overall result but that often gets confused with industrial design and features; as we’ve learned from the home theater category that is rife with components that offer features that consumers never use, and high-end audio components with 3-inch-thick faceplates for no apparent reason.

 If you think adding over 100 pounds of metal to a component makes it sonically worthwhile and justifies some exorbitant price tag – you’ve drank one too many glasses of the Kool-Aid.
-The Rotel Michi X3 Integrated Amplifier proves that one can build a superior sounding component that pushes the envelope without bordering on design overkill or price stupidity.
+The Rotel Michi X3 Integrated Amplifier (see our video commentary) proves that one can build a superior sounding component that pushes the envelope without bordering on design overkill or price stupidity.

 One of my favorite audio components is the Croft Acoustics Phono Integrated.
 It is the antithesis of the Rotel Michi X3 from a design perspective, but they share something rather important in common.